by Debra Johnson, Published April 25, 2012

 "We take great pride in the green initiatives we have made across Eastern Michigan University's campus," Kraft said.
 "In terms of cost savings and providing an eco-friendly campus, it's a win-win for us and our students."

-The Princeton Review's guide is published in partnership with the U.S. Green Building Council (USGBC).
-For a complete list of all colleges in the guide, download The Princeton Review's Guide to 322 Green Colleges.
+The Princeton Review's guide is published in partnership with the U.S. Green Building Council.
+For a complete list of all colleges in the guide, visit the Princeton Review's Guide to 322 Green College's homepage.